 7. Companies like Planty are here to make it easier and exciting for you

 We’re here to do the hard work, so you don’t have to.
-We launched Planty to make it as convenient and appealing as possible for anyone to be motivated to eat more plants.
-Every aspect of our experience has been carefully developed (and is often optimised as we learn) to make eating plants effortless and exciting.
+We launched Planty to make it as easy as possible to eat more plants - judgement-free.

 First off, convenience: meals are delivered straight to your door so no need to worry about another trip to the shops.
-Plus, delivering them frozen allows you to store them in the fridge for 3 days or in the freezer for 3 months without having to worry about any nutritional quality loss or imminent expiration date.
-Always have a quick meal solution when you lack time, energy or ideas in the kitchen.
+Plus, delivering them frozen allows you to store them in the fridge for a few days or in the freezer without having to worry about any nutritional quality loss or imminent expiration date.
+There's always a quick delicious meal ready for you when you lack time, energy or motivation in the kitchen.

-Plus, we only use the best of that nature has to offer (no B.S. ingredients or techniques): our meals are handmade by our chefs with the freshest ingredients and then flash-frozen on the spot to lock all of the goodness naturally.
-We chose to flash-freeze our meals as it is the best way to preserve the nutritional benefits, textures and flavours of our meals in the most natural way.
+Plus, we only use the best of what nature has to offer - plants.
+Our meals are handmade by our chefs with the freshest ingredients and then flash-frozen on the spot to lock all of the goodness naturally.
+We flash-freeze our meals to preserve the nutritional benefits, textures and flavours of our meals in the most natural way.
 We don’t use any preservatives or other B.S. ingredients or tricks.

 Lastly, all our meals have been developed by our award-winning Head Chef Joe to deliver a high-quality experience.
 His passion for nutritious responsible food combined with his Michelin-star background (and little black book to source the best produce) makes our restaurant-quality meals a sensational taste experience approved by nutritionists and food connoisseurs.
 Our Yaki-Miso Udon noodles for example has recently won a Great Taste Award.

 Why not try it for yourself?
-Get 30% off any Planty meals of your choice by using the code 7REASONSIN22 at check-out on the Planty website this January 2022 (for new customers only).
+Get 20% off any Planty meals of your choice by using the code GOPLANTS at check-out on the Planty website.